grantaguinaldo/mlnd/projects/finding_donors/submission/gta_response.md

 **Answer**

-Of the 13 features listed in the dataset, I believe that the five most important features that drive the prediction of making more than \$50,000 is, in decending order of importance:
+Of the 13 features listed in the dataset, I believe that the five most important features that drive the prediction of making more than \$50,000 is, in descending order of importance:

 * Education Level
 * Native County